 Marian Hersh has more than 30 years of experience in the admission and college counseling profession.
-She came to Chadwick School in 2000 to become the Director of College Counseling after earlier work in college counseling at Milken Community High School.
+She came to Chadwick School in 2000 after earlier work in college counseling at Milken Community High School.

-Marian began her admission career at her alma mater, Wittenberg University in Springfield, Ohio before becoming the Associate Dean of Admission and Financial Aid at Claremont McKenna College in Claremont, Calif.
-She earned her B.A. in English from Wittenberg and her master's degree in English from Kent State University in Kent, Ohio.
+Marian began her admission career at Wittenberg University before becoming the Associate Dean of Admission and Financial Aid at Claremont McKenna College.